whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme.txt

 -Glyph artifact has a small delay between firing (length depends on class) -All melee attacks knock enemies back
--Most explosions have dynamic light effects -Assassin's Set Staff doesn't drain mana continuously after charging -Corpses fading out can be disabled by typing "impulse 46" in console (re-enter it to re-enable) -Monster respawning is disabled by default; to enable, use "impulse 45" -Random monster variations are also disabled; to enable, use "impulse 47"
+-Most explosions have dynamic light effects -Assassin's Set Staff doesn't drain mana continuously after charging; tomed mode costs 20 mana instead of 30 -Corpses fading out can be disabled by typing "impulse 46" in console (re-enter it to re-enable) -Monster respawning is disabled by default; to enable, use "impulse 45" -Random monster variations are also disabled; to enable, use "impulse 47"